schefm2/Lab_5/README.md

 2. Keypad should not be queried for a read faster than every few ms.
 3. It is necessary to try several gain values for optimal performance.
 Noise with the accelerometer is unpleasant and may cause jerky steering.
 4. Be sure to maintain cases that prevent PW's from going outside their ranges.
-5. I2C address of the accelerometer is 0x3A.
+5. I2C address of the accelerometer is 0x3A (ACCEL_ADDR).
 Point registers 0x28 and 0x29 contain the 12-bit x-axis acceleration and registers 0x2A and 0x2B the y-axis acceleration after 2 LS bits of 0x27 go high.
 Low byte is in lower register number.
 Discard low byte because of noise.
 Sign-extend the high byte for a 16-bit signed int; equivalent 12-bit value is in highest bits.
 Shift into 12 lowest bits.
 6. The drive motor displays asymmetrical strength in terms of forward vs. backward travel; it may be wise to have separate gains for both (ask staff if we even need to run forward or just in reverse).

 ```